 Traffic Law - Common Offences and Penalties

 Traffic Law in NSW is a complex and an extensive system of Rules and Regulations.
 It is not uncommon for an individual charged with an offence under one piece of legislation to be sentenced by a penalty prescribed under different legislation.
-A summary of the most common offences and their penalties as at April 2011 are listed below:
+A summary of the most common offences and their penalties as at February 2015 are listed below.

 Author: Matthew Carney